SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 .. tip:: When choosing a SQL script name, it is advisable to accurately reflect the SQL action or purpose.

-Changes to Jobs
+Job Edit
 ================

-You may wish to make changes to one or more Job and/or SQL script for maintenance or just general improvement.
-Follow the next 2 items to learn how to edit pre-saved SQL scripts and existing Jobs.
+Whether it's for maintenance or general enhancements, you can edit existing Jobs and Tasks, provided that the Job is not currently running.

-Editing Saved SQL Scripts
+Editing Tasks
 ---------------------------

 1. In the sidebar, go to **Workbench**.